 As a training instructor for Microsoft security and engineering courses, a big “no-no” in the classroom is to read directly from the course books.
 After all, students can just do that themselves; why hire trainers to perform a “stand-up” routine?
-For this game review however, I’m going to break protocol (at least for part of it) and peruse the particulars of the rules.
+For my review of Space Moth DX, however, I’m going to break protocol (at least for part of it) and peruse the particulars of the rules.

-The game is called Space Moth DX; developed by 1CC Games and published by Black Shell Media.
-At its core, Space Moth DX is a vertical scrolling bullet-hell, reminiscent of arcade machines of yore.
-From the opening menu you can arrange the visuals to fit your taste, including horizontal vs. vertical screen alignment, CRT “grain line” effects and outline border graphics.
-As shown in all my screen shots, I chose vertical alignment and no CRT effects.
-As for the border graphics, I decided to have the actual game instructions overlaid full time!
+Space Moth DX; developed by 1CC Games and published by Black Shell Media.
+At its core, Space Moth DX is a vertical scrolling bullet hell, reminiscent of arcade machines of yore.
+From the opening menu, you can arrange the visuals to fit your taste, including horizontal vs. vertical screen alignment, CRT “grain line” effects, and outline border graphics.
+As shown in all my screenshots, I chose vertical alignment and no CRT effects.
+As for the border graphics, I decided to have the actual game instructions overlaid full-time!